freefrog1986/Reproducible_Pitch/Readme.md

 Result will appear below the figures.

 ## Any suggestion
-Thank you for using my first shiny app, you can send any suggestions to my email: baihu1111@126.com
+Thank you for using my first shiny app, any suggestions connecting to my email: baihu1111@126.com